jeveleth/bill-scraper/README.md

 ```

-If you want to run the binary without docker (and you have Go set up), you can build and run by doing:
+If you want to run the binary without docker (and you have [Go](https://golang.org/dl/) installed), you can build and run by doing:
 ```
 go build -v -o scraper .
 ./scraper -state "New York" -session "2019-2020" -phrase "Use of force" -num-bills 20